csc203-calpoly/lecture-notes/src/17_a_star/index.md

 DFS looks...kind of crazy in a grid, because it goes as deep as possible in one direction before backtracking.
 It is not very efficient in a grid, because so much depends on the order in which directions are explored.

-(In this example, the order is left, up, right, down.)
+(In this example, the order is top, right, bottom, left.)

 We're just not gonna talk more about DFS here.